-- Making sure your healthcare team washes their hands before and after they take care of you. - · Making sure your family and friends wash their hands. - Getting your teeth checked by a dentist.
+- Cleaning your hands with soap and water or hand sanitizer.
+Clean your hands: - Before touching your incision (surgical cut) or changing your dressing - After using the toilet or blowing your nose - After doing laundry, housework, or yard work - After petting or caring for animals - Making sure your healthcare team washes their hands before and after they take care of you. - Making sure your family and friends wash their hands. - Getting your teeth checked by a dentist.
 Bacteria from cavities or gum disease can be a source of infection.
 Repair any dental problems before surgery.
-Brush your teeth 2 times a day.
-It is important to talk with your surgeon about your dental care after having surgery. - Being aware of any cuts, scrapes, sores or redness.
+Brush your teeth 2 times a day. - Being aware of any cuts, scrapes, sores or redness.
 These could be a path for germs to get into your system. - Recovering from colds or sinus trouble.
 This is another common place for germs to be in the body. - Treating bladder infections.
 If you have cloudy urine, your urine smells strongly or it burns when you pass your urine, you may have a bladder infection.
 This will need to be treated before surgery.
 Tell your surgeon if you have any of these symptoms after surgery.